thomasmueller/minperf/src/test/java/org/minperf/simple/recsplit.md

     "near matches" (tracking is very inaccurate)

-For the above use cases, you could use a database of some kind, but that requires much more space and IO.
+For the above use cases, you could use a database of some kind, but that requires much more space and I/O.

 In addition to the above, minimum perfect hash tables are sometimes used in compilers, to index entries in a "switch" statement.